 Bringing together Witness for Peace regions, stateside grassroots organizers, international human rights accompaniers, and advisors, the Collective sponsors speaker tours and conferences, participates in nonviolent direct actions, offers delegations to Colombia, Cuba, and Honduras, and works with people in their local communities in the U.S. to develop skills and strategies to change destructive U.S. policies.

-Witness for Peace Midwest currently serves as the organizational and fiscal home for the new Collective, as we work together to build an organization, structure, and identity that fully serves these values.
+Witness for Peace Midwest currently serves as the organizational and fiscal home for our Collective, as we work together to build an organization, structure, and identity that fully serves these values.

 Join us as we embark on a journey to build a Collective rooted in Witness for Peace’s powerful legacy and driven by the movements and creative strategies of today.

-We, the WFP regional organizations and former national and international staff, are excited to announce the newly formed WFP Solidarity Collective grounded in horizontal and participatory governance.
+In late 2019, the WFP regional organizations and former national and international staff, announced the formation of the WFP Solidarity Collective grounded in horizontal and participatory governance.

 The Solidarity Collective collaborative project is an effort to bring us closer to our core values of horizontal and accountable solidarity both in our international work and within our own organization.
 Practicing horizontal and participatory governance, the collective is led by those closest to the work—our partners in Latin America, international team members, and grassroots organizers in the US—and strives to uphold the same worker's rights, feminist, and anti white-supremacist principles within our own organization that we advocate for transnationally.